 Bat profiles, or barrel diameters differ between baseball, softball and youth bats.
 The barrels of baseball bats are fatter than those of softball bats.
 Adult softball bats (both slow- and fast-pitch) are narrower, with diameters of only 2-1/4".
 Youth bats have the same diameter as adult slow-pitch bats.

-There are so many different bats on the market – which piece will be best for you?
+There are so many different bats on the market – which piece of baseball equipment will be best for you and your baseball games?
 Which one might be a dud?
 Is this one right for your league?
 What makes that one worth the price?

 You surely don’t want to make a poor decision and waste your money on a bat that doesn’t serve your purpose.
 That is exactly why you should purchase your baseball bats and gear from real humans who love the game as much as you do.